dinahamdy9012/TinyMicroblog/README.md

 run ng serve

 backend
-set these projects as startup projects and run
+set these projects as startup projects
+Go to "TinyMicroblog.Shared.Settings" and update the db connection string "TinyMicroblogDB" in "sharedsettings.Development" and run